Openmesh-Network/xnode-admin/README.md

 * Refactor with a class to tidy up the main function.

 ## Usage as a git-based rebuilder
-` xnode-rebuilder GIT_LOCATION GIT_REMOTE SEARCH_INTERVAL [GPG_KEY] [POWERDNS_URL] `
+Development of the git-based system is currently not a priority for the core team.

+`src/xnode_admin/main.py --git-mode --no-proc --remote <git_remote> --interval <search_interval> [state_directory]`

-`GIT_LOCATION` is the local directory where the git folder should be cloned.
-Ensure that your configuration.nix imports this.
+`state_directory` is the local directory to which the git repository will be cloned.

-`GIT_REMOTE` is the remote location to pull configuration updates from.
+`git_remote` is the remote location to pull configuration updates from.

-`SEARCH_INTERVAL` is the interval between git pulls measured in seconds (s).
+`search_interval` is the interval between git pulls measured in seconds (s).

+() Future security feature: git signing keys

+`key_type` the type of key, by default git supports ssh and gpg

-`GPG_KEY` (optional) path to the gpg public key.
+`git_key` the path to an ssh key or the id for a gpg key.

-`POWERDNS_URL` (optional) is for scalability, it is a way to receive TXT records that trigger immediate pull from git.

-### Important note about git-based rebuilder
-If the program is cofigured to use a siging key and there are unsigned commits to the source repository, eg it is compromised or there is a malfunction, then the Xnode will not pull those commits due to a git command error exception.
-It will however pull the next signed commit, so Xnode Studio should handle notifying the user of untracked / unsigned commits and merging or dropping them.
+### Planned Feature: WalletConnect integration
+For the next interation of Xnode Studio, integrate WalletConnect authentication and require an Xnode configuration to be signed by its owner's wallet for it to be accepted by the machine.